maxg2008/Tankrobot_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uQQ-qNGzbPk?si=od-SM9rmRN0YnEf9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+My second milestone is making my robot controlable via a remote controller and connecting the reciever to the audrino.
+This was especally difficult since the controller sends values to the audrino through the reciever in a range of 1000-2000 while the moters are only able to take in values in a range of 0-255.
+Because of this I had to code my robot to read the values from the controller and then map the values into a range of 0-255.
+Then I had to code the robot to do certin controls depending on the values send by the controller for each of it's inputs.
+This took a lot of work and troubleshooting both in the code and with the robot itself and is by far the most challenging part of my project.

 # First Milestone